AyushmanJena/ObsidianBackup/SPRING BOOT NOTES/Additional Notes/External API Calls.md

 Required Files :
 1. Controller : QuoteController
 2. Response : QuoteResponse
-3. Service : QuiteService and QuoteServiceImpl
+3. Service : QuoteService and QuoteServiceImpl
 4. RestClientConfig : RestClientConfiguration

 Note : The API gives us a random quote with its attributes